 • Repair leaky faucets.
 A steady but small drip might mount up to 20 gallons of water a day!

 • Consider replacement of old washers, showerheads, toilets, and sinks that pre-date water conservation oriented appliances and fixtures.
 Keep in mind that in the average home, about three-fourths of the water is used in bathrooms.

-• Don't leave the water running in any circumstances where it isn't necessary.
+• Do not leave the water running in any circumstances where it isn't necessary.
 Where you grew up, you might have learned to leave the water on all the time while you're brushing your teeth, washing the potatoes, or rinsing the hand-washed dishes.
 But you can change.
 It only takes 21-28 days to break a habit.

 • Minimize lawn watering.
 When you must water, do so in the early morning, water enough to do some good, and try to choose a still day instead of a windy one.
 And definitely don't water your sidewalk.
 You can now purchase some attractive rain barrels, so consider catching the water running off your roof for later distribution onto your lawn.

 • Use the clothes washer and dishwasher only when full.
 And use your garbage disposal as little as possible.